 Leflunomide (Arava) is a drug approved to treat adult moderate to severe rheumatoid arthritis along with other rheumatic diseases.
 It belongs to a class of medications called disease-modifying antirheumatic drugs (DMARDs), which aim to decrease inflammation and permanent damage.

 It is important that you have regular blood tests, including those for liver function, while taking this medication.
 You should not take leflunomide if you have a pre-existing liver disease, such as hepatitis or cirrhosis.
 Because alcohol may increase the risk of liver damage from leflunomide, alcohol should be avoided.
-Any alcohol use should be discussed with your rheumatology provider.

 The most common side effect of leflunomide is diarrhea, which occurs in approximately 20% of patients.
 This symptom frequently improves with time or by taking a medication to prevent diarrhea.
 If diarrhea persists, the dose of leflunomide may need to be reduced.